-Relevant Comments Authorities Environmental Protection Agency (EPA) Act 1994 (Act Provides for the establishment of the Environmental Protection Agency (EPA) which carries legal authority to carry out a number of functions to protect the environment.
-490) The EPA is responsible for ensuring that the environmental assessment process is effectively implemented.
+Relevant Comments Authorities Environmental Provides for the establishment of the Environmental Protection Protection Agency (EPA) which carries legal authority to carry out a number of Agency (EPA) functions to protect the environment.
+Act 1994 (Act 490) The EPA is responsible for ensuring that the environmental assessment process is effectively implemented.
 They review Environmental Impact Assessment reports.
 The EPA is also responsible for pollution monitoring.
 They should be contacted for information on their standards for air and water quality.
 There are 10 regional offices responsible for air and water quality monitoring.
 The District Assemblies under the decentralization program are required to establish environmental management committees to assist EPA in its duties.
-Environmental These regulations have been established to ensure that all new Assessment investments and developments are undertaken in a manner that reduces any impact on the environment.
-The regulations lay down the 1652 of 1999 procedures for obtaining an environmental permit for a new development.
-Guidelines for Effluent quality guidelines for discharges into natural water bodies Effluent have been published by the EPA.
-These can be obtained from the Discharges into EPA natural water bodies Environmental Published by EPA and can be obtained from EPA Quality Guidelines for Ambient Air
+Environmental These Directives have been established to ensure that all new Assessment investments and developments are undertaken in a manner that Directive, L.I reduces any impact on the environment.
+The Directives lay down the 1652 of 1999 procedures for obtaining an environmental permit for a new development.
+Guidelines for Effluent quality guidelines for discharges into natural water bodies have been published by the EPA.
+These can be obtained from the Discharges into EPA natural water bodies Published by EPA and can be obtained from EPA Quality Guidelines for Ambient Air